khadija20001/alx-system_engineering-devops/0x00-shell_basics/README.md

 *4-listmorefiles is a script to display current directory contents, including hidden files in a the long format.

 *5-listfilesdigitonly is a script to display current directory contents,long format with user and group IDs displayed numerically and hidden files .

+*6-firstdirectory is  a script that creates a directory named my_first_directory in the /tmp/ directory.